PNR 900 class: Status

-As of November 2025, there are ten (10) units that are serviceable.
-Among these, seven (7) are active, three (3) of them are inactive due to various reasons.
-Another three (3) units are Beyond Economical Repair.
+As of September 2026, there are eight (8) units that are serviceable and six (6) units that are not in service.
+Among the serviceable units, four (4) are active, while the other four (4) are inactive due to various reasons.
+Among the units that are not in service, one (1) is undergoing/finishing repairs, one (1) is unserviceable, and three (3) are Beyond Economical Repair.

-With the closure of the Metro Commuter, the serviceable units are currently idle and used for internal movements aside from 917 in the Bicol Region.
+With the closure of the Metro Commuter, most of the serviceable units are currently idle and used for internal movements aside from 917 in the Bicol Region.